willsmithDB/databricks_ez_hf_deployments/README.md

 # Disclaimer
 **This is not an official Databricks asset.
 There are no guarantees and code is subject to change.
 Use as reference at your own risk.**

+## Special Thanks
+Thank you to srijit.nai@databricks.com and eli.swanson@databricks.com for all of your help with work preceding this repo!

 ## Overview

 This project provides two distinct deployment workflows for Hugging Face models on Databricks: